DrLex0/print3D-FlexiRex/README.md

 ### Print Settings I've used

-0.2 mm layers,
+* 0.2 mm layers,
+* 3 perimeters,
-15% infill,
+* 15% infill,
+* solid infill threshold 8 mm²,
-no supports and no raft,
+* no supports and no raft.
-rigid.ink silver ABS

-Pretty much any material should work.
+The print in the photos was created with rigid.ink silver ABS, but pretty much any material should work.
 You could print it in a flexible filament to make it even more flexible and pretty much impossible to destroy, but plain PLA is probably easiest.

 No supports needed.
 I used 3 perimeters to ensure the hinges are strong, this is much preferred over trying to obtain strength through infill.
 If you use too high infill, the model may become poorly balanced due to the head being too heavy.
-If you want to improve stability, use a higher infill for the piece with the legs if you can.
+If you want to improve stability, set a higher infill (like 40%) for the legs piece and the one below it (pieces 4 and 5 when counting from the tail end).

 If you have problems with parts curling up and the print head knocking them over, try to apply more cooling (but don't exaggerate, because too much cooling will result in a weaker print).